- Curtis Plumb had his arm bitten by the leopard in South Africa safari park

 Mr Ford said: 'The ranger peered over the side of the vehicle to see where the animal was.
 It was alongside him.

-warning or provocation it launched itself into the safari truck and
+'Without warning or provocation it launched itself into the safari truck and grabbed the ranger's arm.
+Fortunately he had a bush jacket on.

 'What followed was insane.
 The occupants of the safari truck were screaming.